jpsbento/nrtpygs/docs/workflows.md

 need to enable an access token in your account settings (Account Settings --> Developer Access Settings --> Personal Access Token), to allow Workflow access.

-**Issue** - I (Doug Arnold) have allowed the Personal Access Token authentication, and it allows me to push commits with Modified Workflows, however after a number of pushes / timeout it reverts to rejecting the pushes again, meaning I need to forget the token and reapply it.
+**Issue** - Despite allowing the Personal Access Token workflow priviledges, it allows me to push commits with Modified Workflows, however after a number of pushes / timeout it reverts to rejecting the pushes again, meaning I need to forget the token and reapply it.
 Infuriating!